wegiangb/rdefra/README.md

 Meta
 ----

+-   Please note that this project is released with a [Contributor Code of Conduct](rdefra/CONDUCT.md).
+By participating in this project you agree to abide by its terms.
 -   Please [report any issues or bugs](https://github.com/kehraProject/r_rdefra/issues).
 -   License: [GPL-3](https://opensource.org/licenses/GPL-3.0)
 -   Get citation information for `rdefra` in R doing `citation(package = 'rdefra')`